 • 9.
 Enter a negative number for the total of:

-• The employee share of Social Security and Medicare tax on tips
+• Any uncollected employee share of Social Security and Medicare tax on tips.

-• The employee share of Social Security and Medicare taxes on group-term life insurance policies paid for former employees
+• The uncollected employee share of Social Security and Medicare taxes on group-term life insurance policies paid for former employees.

-• 11a.
-This line is for employers claiming the payroll tax credit for increasing research activities, called the Research and Development Tax Credit.
-If you’re claiming this credit, then write the amount from line 12 of Form 8974 and attach this form to Form 941.
+• 11.
+This line is for employers claiming the payroll tax credit for increasing research activities, called the Research and Development tax credit (aka R&D tax credit).
+If you’re claiming this credit, then write the amount from line 12 (or line 17, if applicable) of Form 8974 and attach this form to Form 941.

 What is the “nonrefundable portion” of a tax credit?